xlifs/DeleteAllDiscordMessagebyXlifs/readme.md

 # Undiscord - Delete all messages in a Discord channel or DM
-# Delete All Discord Message By 1SDARK
+# Delete All Discord Message By Xlifs

 1. Install a **browser extension** for managing **user scripts** (skip if you already have one):